AlexandraEL9/MS2-seize-the-day/README.md

 -   My Mentor Excellence Ilesanmi for continuous helpful feedback.
 -   My tutor from EKC Group Rachel Furlong for support in Tutor meetings.
 -   The Code Institute Slack Channel.
+Thanks to Ahmed_5p for your very kind peer review.
 -   The webDev community from the table above for sharing their skills and learning so freely and openly through tutorials and blog posts.